 Tips

-- Add vanilla or almond extract for extra flavor.
+- Add vanilla extract (½ to 1 tsp) for deeper flavor.

 Nutrition